tonyx/tonyx.github.io/fsharpeventsourcing/src/chapter_4.md

 # Commands

-We must define a command type for each aggregate.
+We must define command types.
 A Command type is concretely represented by a Discriminated Union.
-Executing the command on a specific aggregate means returning a proper list of events that can be applied (processed) to the aggregate, or returning an error.
+Executing the command on a specific cluster means returning a proper list of events that can be applied (processed)  or returning an error.
 I can also specify _"command undoers"_, that allow to compensate the effect of a command in case it is part of a multiple stream transaction that fails as we will see later.
 An undoer issues the events that can reverse the effect of the related command.
 For instance the "under" of AddTodo is the related RemoveTodo (see next paragraph).